kuromono/cs5331-oauth2/README.md

 Some experimental code used to demonstrate OAuth 2.0 issues discussed in the CS5331 Project.

-### Implicit Grant Type
+### Implicit Grant Type & CSRF
-The [implicit](implicit/) folder contains a modified sample application showing some implicit flow vulnerabilities.
+The [implicit_csrf](implicit_csrf/) folder contains a modified sample application showing some implicit flow and CSRF vulnerabilities.
 Original base code from [authlib/example-oauth2-server](https://github.com/authlib/example-oauth2-server).

 ### OAuth Service
 The [service](service/) folder contains: